 Your vehicle employs an electric cooling fan which is thermostatically controlled to operate when the engine coolant reaches a specific temperature.

-If the radiator cooling fan does not operate even when the following condition occurs, the cooling fan circuit may be defective.
+If the radiator cooling fan does not operate even when the engine coolant temperature gauge exceeds the normal operating range, the cooling fan circuit may be defective.
+Refer to "Temperature gauge" \$\$3-10.